ramate-io/oac/oroad/oera-000-000-000-dulan/oroad-000-000-000/README.md

     - **[Roadmap](#roadmap)**

 ## Summary
-**OROAD-0** is the foundational roadmap for OAC.
-It seeks to develop and validate a series of foundational papers, render a series of implementations from these papers, and the output applications demonstrating the utility of these implementations.
+**OROAD-0** is the foundational roadmap for OAC proposed in response to [OPROC-0: Decentralized Consequence](../../../oproc/oera-000-000-000-dulan/oproc-000-000-000/README.md). **OROAD-0** seeks to develop and validate a series of foundational papers, render a series of implementations from these papers, and the output applications demonstrating the utility of these implementations.
 In the end, **OROAD-0** describes the series efforts which will be used to determine whether OAC is worth pursuing.

 The foundational papers anticipated by **OROAD-0** are:
 - **[OART-1: BFA](../../../oart/oera-000-000-000-dulan/oart-000-000-001-bfa/README.md):** describes a class of sampling protocols which accept Byzantine minority decisions with some non-zero probability; additionally formalizes the expected value of said decisions arguing for the ability for them to be rendered irrational.
 BFA are still deterministic and final.